310 – Vet Voice: Breed Specific Anesthesia Fact and Fiction

 The airways in brachycephalic dogs are constructed differently, Greer said.
 They often have a narrow airway and a smaller trachea.
 The goal of the veterinary staff will be to get the airway under control as soon as possible.
 Greer also recommends medications to dry up oral secretions so the dogs don’t aspirate.

 Greer’s recommendation for giant breed dogs is to give a lower dose of sedative before anesthesia.
-By using a combination of drugs, she is able to ensure that each drug can be administered at lower dose.
+By using a combination of drugs, she is able to ensure that each drug can be administered at a lower dose.

 KNOWLEDGE IS POWER — FRANCIS BACON